Skip to main content

 The human body is a system of systems, and the endocrine network is a prime example of this interconnectedness.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the central command line for reproductive health and hormonal regulation in both men and women.

 The hypothalamus, a small region in your brain, acts as the control center, releasing Gonadotropin-Releasing Hormone (GnRH).
-This signals the to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signals the pituitary gland to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones then travel to the gonads (testes in men, ovaries in women) to stimulate the production of testosterone and estrogen.

 This entire process is regulated by a sophisticated feedback loop.
 When sex hormone levels are adequate, they signal the hypothalamus and pituitary to slow down GnRH, LH, and FSH production.
 When levels are low, the system ramps up production.
 Age, stress, and other factors can disrupt this delicate feedback mechanism, leading to hormonal imbalances that manifest as tangible symptoms.